The ALF (Algorithms for Lattice Fermions) project release 2.4. Documentation for the auxiliary-field quantum Monte Carlo code: Data Structures and Input/Output

 \subsection{Specification of the Hamiltonian: the \texttt{Hamiltonian} module}

-The modules \path{Hamiltonian} in the directory \path{$ALF_DIR/Prog/Hamiltonians} define specific Hamiltonians.
-This module must contain a set of subroutines that define the lattice, the hopping, the interaction, the observables, the trial wave function, and optionally updating schemes (see Sec.~\ref{sec:updating}).
-In order to implement a user-defined model, only the module \path{Hamiltonian} has to be set up.
-Accordingly, this documentation focuses almost entirely on this module and the subprograms it includes.
+The module \path{Hamiltonian_main} in \path{Prog/Hamiltonian_main_mod.F90} defines the interface for all model-specific variables and subroutines needed by the Monte Carlo algorithm, like the hopping, the interaction, the observables, the trial wave function, and optionally updating schemes (see Sec.~\ref{sec:updating}).
+All Hamiltonians (which is the term we are using for an encapsulated model definition) are derived from this main Hamiltonian.
+In order to implement a new user-defined Hamiltonian, one only has to set up a single submodule of the module \path{Hamiltonian_main}.
+Accordingly, this documentation focuses almost entirely on this module and how to derive a new model from it.
 The remaining parts of the code may hence be treated as a black box.
-The mandatory elements of the Hamiltonian module are defined in Table~\ref{table:hamiltonian}.
-To simplify the implementation of a new Hamiltonian, ALF comes with a set of predefined structures (Sec.~\ref{sec:predefined}) which the user can combine together or use as templates.